Chart Color Schemes

 Employment conditions in Manoora face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 4.5%.
-Over a 12-month period ending September 2025, Manoora's labour force decreased by 2.2% and employment declined by 6.2%, resulting in an unemployment rate rise of 3.8 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, the labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 shows Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Manoora's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending in September 2025, Manoora's labour force decreased by 2.2% and employment declined by 6.2%, resulting in an unemployment rate rise of 3.8 percentage points.
+This contrasts with Rest of Qld, where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Manoora.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Manoora's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment